torourk/torourke.dev/about.md

 My name is Tiernan O'Rourke.
 I'm currently a software engineer primarily using C, C++, and Java as well as Rust for hobby projects.

-I enjoy spending time learning more about frontend/backend web development, web application security practices, computer graphics programming, and video game console emulation.
+I enjoy spending time learning more about cross-platform native application development, frontend/backend web development, web application security practices, computer graphics programming, and emulation.

 ## Links